yegor256/blog/_posts/2018/may/2018-05-22-default-arguments-against-null.md

 In OOP, your method can return NULL, it can accept NULL as an argument, your object can encapsulate it as an attribute, or you can assign it to a variable.
-All four scenarios are bad for the maintainability of your code&mdash;there are no doubts about that.
+All four scenarios are bad for the maintainability of your code---there are no doubts about that.
 The question is what to do instead.
 Let's discuss the "return it" part and I will suggest one more "best practice" on top of what